 According to Malcolm Bristow, chairman of Bristow & Prentice Advertising, “creating customer loyalty doesn’t always require large corporate dollars.
 It can, in fact, be fostered from a single phone call or some other form of communication.
 Your goal should be to keep in touch with existing customers so they want to purchase from you again.”
 A quick follow-up email, in the spirit of “thanks for trusting us to present another top performance for you” can go a long way towards another contract, another successful event, and recommendations.

 Three simple principles to put more money into your bottom line:

 - Recognize the value of loyal customers – and continue to treat them like gold.

 - Be the company that always delivers – nothing says commitment like a well crafted, and enthusiastically delivered program.

 - Look for the new client – but keep costs in perspective.
 What is your return on investment?
 What are your ad dollars doing for you?
 Where can you spend the least and get the most eyeballs?

-The new client is, well, a first date.
+The new client is, well, the first date.
 How many of those can go wrong?
-The established, relationship may not be as intriguing as the “new girl in town” but you can count on her, trust her, and keep her.
+The established, the relationship may not be as intriguing as the “new girl in town” but you can count on her, trust her, and keep her.

 Ad dollars are worth their weight in gold “if” they bring in new customers, to add to your success roster.
 But when does the investment outweigh the return?
 How much should be spent on existing relationships?
 Take a close look at your rate of return on investment.